 14. How is the Keybee project proceeding?

 During the 2013 we focused on how to present our idea in front of investors.
 For this reason in we prepared some elevator pitches and applied for some national and international start-up competitions.
-Thanks to this work we have quickly reached the final of these national competitions (IT Cup Registro.it - Start Cup Milano Lombardia) and international (Italian Venture Forum) that gave us the chance to speak directly with national and international investors.
-In January 2014 we have launched the Keybee beta for Android touchscreen devices.
-In 2015 we are preparing to the Apple market developing the Keybee for iOs (iPhone and iPad).
-We would like to launch it on Apple Store at the end of 2015
+Thanks to this work we have quickly reached the final of these national competitions (IT Cup Registro.it - Start Cup Milano Lombardia) and international (Italian Venture Forum) that gave to us the chance to speak directly with national and international investors.
+On January 2014 we have launched the Keybee beta for Android touchscreen devices.
+On June 2014 Keybee won one of the most important award in Italy for digital Innovation.
+The name of this prize is Premio Perotto Zucca 2013, the project was selected between 120 ideas and judged by more than 30 experts on IT technologies.
+On May 2015 Keybee was selected between 1000 projects for the first edition of Shark Tank in Italy.
+Meanwhile we are preparing to the Apple market developing the Keybee for iOS (iPhone and iPad).
+We would like to launch it on Apple Store in 2016.

 We have a lot of ideas.
 It would be great to give the chance at the user to customize the Keybee arrangement according to its own most used letters.
-We would also create a words play game for all the platforms like Keybee vs QWERTY where the user can challenge the QWERTY and find out, having fun, the superiority of Keybee.
+Make a lot of themes colors for the keyboard, add emoticons, prediction and autocorrection algorithms, instant translation function, complete swipe gestures, edit mode and more.
+We also want to Break the Guinnes World Record for text entry speed to prove the quality of this keyboard.

-The Keybee logo was designed by Jelena Cop (architect and wife of the inventor) and Tvrtko Buric (visual artist and designer).
+The Keybee logo was designed by Jelena Čop (architect and wife of the inventor) and Tvrtko Buric (visual artist and designer).
 They wanted to create a logo which include the concepts of speed and centrality through an hexagonal structure, recognizable in a fast and immediate way.
-The Keybee name, simple and international, was given by Jelena.
+The name Keybee, simple and international, was given by Jelena.

-First of all we want to launch the official Keybee beta app on Google Play.
-In the meantime make test it to many people as possible, develop it for other platforms and other devices, invest in targeted marketing, promote the project through start-up competitions, extend the patent around the World, find investors or venture capitals who can understand the potentially of this project and fund it.
-We want to work hard and capitalize the opportunities of this huge market.
-Our goal is reach million of people around all the World with the official Keybee versions.
+Find an investment (or a co-founder) to improve the project is the priority because we want to develop the official Keybee beta app on Android and iOS.
+In the meantime make test it to many people as possible, start to develop it for other platforms and other devices, invest in targeted marketing, promote the project through start-up competitions.
+The market is huge and .
+Our goal is to reach millions of users around the World with the official Keybee versions (iOS and Android).